Structure of spaces with Bakry-\'Emery Ricci curvature bounded below: Existence of metric cone

 by the above argument, $B_y(R)$ is in fact a metric ball with radius $R$ in a metric cone $C(Y)$ with vertex $y$.
 Note that $R$ is arbitrary.
 We prove that $C(X)$ is also a cone with vertex at $y$.
 This shows that there exists a line connecting $x$ and $y$ in $C(X)$.
 By Splitting Theorem \ref{splitting-theorem}, $C(X)$ can split off a line along the direction $xy$.
 Since $y \in X$ can be taken in any direction, $C(X)$ must be an euclidean space.
 But this is impossible according to (\ref{conclusion-hausddorf-unclosed}).
 The Corollary is proved.

 \end{proof}

-\begin{rem} Corollary \ref{hausddorf-closed} is a generalization of Theorem 9.69 in [C1] in Bakry-\'{E}mery geometry.
+\begin{rem} Corollary \ref{hausddorf-closed} is a generalization of Theorem 9.69 in [Ch2] in the Bakry-\'{E}mery geometry.
 It will be used in Section 5 and Section 6 for the blowing-up analysis.
-We also note that $e^{-f(0)}\text{vol}^f(B_p(1))$ is close to $\text{vol}(B_p(1))$ since $|\nabla f|$ is small enough.
+We also note that $e^{-f(0)}{\rm vol}^f(B_p(1))$ is close to ${\rm vol}(B_p(1))$ since $|\nabla f|$ is small enough.
 Thus the volume condition (\ref{volume-condition-3}) can be replaced by

 \end{rem}